Haven’t we always been told – “Old is gold”?

 It is also known as a lift-and-shift strategy.

-In case you want to use re-hosting as the migration strategy, it will move your application or a component of your application to a new physical, virtual, or cloud-based infrastructure.
-There will not be recompiling or making any changes to the application’s code, features, or functions.
+If you want to use re-hosting as the migration strategy, it involves moving your application or a component of your application to a new physical, virtual, or cloud-based infrastructure.
+This strategy does not involve recompiling or making any changes to the application’s code, features, or functions.

-There are many benefits of using this strategy.
+There are many benefits to using this strategy.

 First, it’s a low-cost and low-risk option.
 While re-engineering projects take years, re-hosting is much faster.
 It also keeps your application’s underlying business logic intact, which means zero negative impact on any of your business functions.
 As a result, your system operates in the same way.

-You must be wondering, how is this strategy modernizing your application?
+You might be wondering, how does this strategy modernize your application?

 Well, in terms of modernization, it makes sense to use this strategy.
-Migrating to modern open systems, like multi-tiered, SQL-based x86 environment, or the cloud has its benefits.
+Migrating to modern open systems, like multi-tiered, SQL-based x86 environments, or the cloud, has its benefits.

-• Migrating to the cloud can make your system more flexible in user-demand than on-site hardware.
-It offers cheaper upfront investment and improves data security, stability, and continuous updates.
+• Migrating to the cloud can make your system more flexible in responding to user demand compared to on-site hardware.
+It offers a cheaper upfront investment and improves data security, stability, and continuous updates.

 • Moving to SQL-based x86 architecture systems results in lower purchase costs and less rigid requirements for cooling and space.

-In many large legacy migration scenarios when the organizations look to scale their migration quickly to meet a specific business case, applications are re-hosted.
+In many large legacy migration scenarios, when organizations look to scale their migration quickly to meet a specific business case, applications are re-hosted.

 You will realize that it is much easier to re-architect the application later if it is already deployed on the cloud.